korlibs/korge-fleks/README.md

 The Korge-Fleks implementation follows the idea to separate the configuration of Game Objects from its behaviour.
 A Game Object in an ECS world is an Entity and by that just an index number (in Fleks e.g.`Entity(id = 1)`).
 The aspects of an Entity are stored in Components.
-Aspects can be read as configuration for a Game Object.
+Aspects can be read as runtime-configuration for a Game Object.
 Component objects have a relationship to at least one Entity.
 ECS Systems iterate over all (active) Entities of an ECS world and execute the "behaviour" for each Entity.
 To do so they use the config (aspects) from all associated Components of that Entity.